Danilo-Acosta5389/Safari-web-debug-tool/README.md

 # Debug tool using Playwright

-This is a debugging tool for testing your web app on different web engines, such as chromes V8 and safaris Webkit.
-This comes in handy if you, for example, are developing in a Windows machine and want to test on Safari browser but don't have access to an Iphone or Mac computer.
-This tool can also be set up to test on other browsers aswell, like firefox.
-The project is not mine, i actually just followed this guide: https://joyofcode.xyz/test-your-site-in-every-browser
+This debugging tool allows you to test your web app on various web engines, such as Chrome's V8 and Safari's WebKit.
+It's particularly useful if you're developing on a Windows machine and need to test your app in the Safari browser without access to an iPhone or Mac computer.
+Additionally, the tool can be configured to test other browsers like Firefox.
+Note: This project isn't my original creation—I simply followed this guide: https://joyofcode.xyz/test-your-site-in-every-browser

 I'm just setting it up for you.